 Valerian is a plant that can be made into supplements.
 In some studies, according to Mayo Clinic, people who used valerian reported lower levels of anxiety and stress.
 In other studies, however, people reported no benefit.

 It’s important to note that before trying any of these natural remedies for anxiety, you should consult with your doctor.
 Many of these remedies have only been recently or lightly studied, with their statistical evidence being limited.
+Additionally, many natural remedies have been shown to interact with medications, limiting or causing unwanted effects.

 Of course, if you’re dealing with anxiety, it’s important to have options.
 We hope you enjoyed this blog post on what some of those options might be.
 Just to reiterate — take caution, be wise, and always speak with a doctor.
 We hope you find treatments that work best for you!